hbkworld/streaming-spec/complex_types.md

 Everything concerning the stream.

-### Subscribe Meta Information
+### Subscribe Related Information

 The string value of the subscribe key always carries the unique signal name of the signal.
-It constitutes the link between the subsrcibed signal name and the signal id used on the transport layer.
+It constitutes the link between the subsrcibed signal name and the `Signal_Number` used on the transport layer.

 ~~~~ {.javascript}
 {